A Guide to Information on the Internet about Alan Chadwick

 UCSC Oral History Project: Interview with Paul Lee in Santa Cruz, California, 2003

 This is a very charming interview with Paul Lee about Alan Chadwick and the beginning of the Garden Project.
-Paul gets most of it right here.
-A lovely piece, as he speaks more out of the heart than is usual for him.
+Paul gets most of it right here, and it's a lovely piece because he speaks right out of the heart.

 UCSC Oral History Project: Interview with Jim Nelson in Boulder Creek, California, August 20, 2008